Cultural issues in a merger

 Mergers and Acquisitions

-The dichotomy just noted was for the two extreme forms of corporate culture.
+The cultural dichotomy just noted was for the two extreme forms of corporate culture.
 In reality, most organizations fall somewhere between these extremes, so the amount of cultural conflict is likely to be reduced.
 Nonetheless, there will be conflicts, which the due diligence team should highlight in its report to senior management.
 Seemingly trivial issues that the team should take note of include any differences from the acquirer’s culture in regard to such issues as:

 • Community involvement